RobTillaart/Kurtosis/README.md

 This library was written after a request how to calculate the kurtosis of a histogram.
-Diving into this question I learned Kurtosis is a statistical measurements, somewhat related to the skewness ("is balanced") of that dataset.
+Diving into this question I learned Kurtosis is a statistical measurements, somewhat related to the skewness ("is balanced") of that data set.
+The goal or kurtosis is to detect outliers (as far as I understand) in the data set.

 Not a statistician by profession, I searched the internet and found several sources that described the kurtosis measurement.
+There appear to be multiple methods to determine the kurtosis of a data set, so there appears no agreed standard (see Wikipedia).

 The code of this library is based upon the code of **John D. Cook** in the blog named "Computing skewness and kurtosis in one pass".
+Thanks for his kind permission!
 See - https://www.johndcook.com/blog/skewness_kurtosis/

 I adapted the code on a few places to improve performance a bit.
 Furthermore I named the library Kurtosis as calculating that is the